ualsg/ualsg.netlify.app/content/post/2022-05-rser-thermography-review/index.md

 ### Paper

-For more information, please see the [paper](/publication/2022-rser-thermography-review/), published as open access.
+For more information, please see the [paper](/publication/2022-rser-thermography-review/), published as open access. <i class="ai ai-open-access-square ai"></i>

 [![](page-one.png)](/publication/2022-rser-thermography-review/)